Preparedness Advice Blog

 I have several of the US Army “Natick cookers” NSN 8465-01-250-3632, aka the “canteen cup warming stand” which nests with the US 1 qt. canteen and cup in the canteen cover. http://www.bestglide.com/canteen_cup_stove.html I keep one of these sets in each car emergency kit.

-I decided to do some impromptu testing to compare their heating efficiency with the Trangia alcohol burner I normally use. …Read More...
+I decided to do some impromptu testing to compare their heating efficiency with the Trangia alcohol burner I normally use.
+The results are interesting.
+I will describe my test methodology so that others can follow similar procedures to compare their cookers. …Read More...

 Here is an article from C.E.
 Harris on alcohol stoves.